-Title Page Abstract Introductio Conclusions Reference Figures and Smith, 2004).
-In early 2009 the International Continental Scientific Drilling Program (ICDP) drilled through the whole 318 m thick sedimentary infill and further 199 m into the impact breccia of the El'gygytgyn crater (Melles et al., 2011).
-Three parallel sediment cores from ICDP Site 5011-1 (holes 1A, 1B, and 1C) from Lake El'gygytgyn were spliced to a composite.
-For the paleo-climatic investigation mass movement deposits, like turbidites, and tephra layers were not included, but they are represented by gaps in the respective composite data records.
-In order to develop a high-resolution age model for the whole sedimentary sequence from Lake El'gygytgyn we made a multi-parameter approach.
-Major age constrains are provided from a comprehensive magnetostratigraphic investigation of the sediments recovered from holes 5011-1A, 1B, and 1C.
-(Haltia and Nowaczyk, 2013).
-For refining the initial age model predetermined by the magnetostratigraphic results nine further stratigraphic parameters were svnchronously tuned either to the benthic foraminiferal oxygen isotope (δ^{18} O) reference record for the last 5 Ma provided by Lisiecki and Raymo (2005), in general referred to as the LR04 stack, and to the Northern Hemisphere summer insolation according to orbital solutions of Laskar et al. (2004).
-From the data compilations of Nowaczyk et al. (2002) and Nowaczyk et al. (2007) and the rock magnetic pilot study by Murdock et al. (2013) it became obvious that variations of total organic carbon (TOC) and magnetic susceptibility (MS) mostly reflect the redox conditions at the lake floor, with a predominant stratification (mixing) of the water body and anoxic (oxic) conditions during glacials (interglacials).
-These redox conditions are obviously controlled by insolation varations, mainly influenced by the 18 and 23 kyr precessional cycles, and, to a lesser extent, the 41 kyr obliquity cycle.
+Scientific Drilling Program (ICDP) drilled through the whole 318 m thick sedimentary infill and further 199 m into the impact breccia of the El'gygytgyn crater (Melles et al., 2011).
+Three parallel sediment cores from ICDP Site 5011-1 (holes 1A, 1B, and 1C) from Lake El'gygytgyn were spliced to make a composite core.
+For the palaeo-climatic investigation mass movement deposits, like turbidites, and tephra layers were not included, but they are represented by gaps in the respective composite data records.
+In order to develop a high-resolution age model for the whole sedimentary sequence from Lake El'gygytgyn we used a multi-parameter approach.
+Major age constraints are provided from a comprehensive magnetostratigraphic investigation of the sediments recovered from holes 5011-1A, 1B, and 1C (Haltia and Nowaczyk, 2013).
+For refining the initial age model determined by the magnetostratigraphic results, nine additional stratigraphic parameters were synchronously tuned either to the benthic foraminiferal oxygen isotope ( $\delta^{18}$ O) reference record for the last 5 Ma provided by Lisiecki and Raymo (2005), in general referred to as the LR04 stack, or to the Northern Hemisphere summer insolation according to orbital solutions of Laskar et al. (2004).
+From the data compilations of Nowaczyk et al. (2002), Nowaczyk et al. (2007), Frank et al. (2013) and the rock magnetic pilot study by Murdock et al. (2013) it became obvious that variations of total organic carbon (TOC) and magnetic susceptibility (MS) mostly reflect the redox conditions at the lake floor, with a predominant stratification (mixing) of the water body and anoxic (oxic) conditions during glacials (interglacials).
+These redox conditions are obviously controlled by insolation variations, mainly influenced by the 18 and 23 kyr precessional cycles, and, to a lesser extent, the 41 kyr obliquity cycle.
 Consequently, variations of TOC and MS, together with the intensity of the natural remanent magnetisation (NRM, which in Lake El'gygytgyn sediments, like the MS, mainly reflects the concentration of magnetic particles), were tuned to insolation variations.
 Since Lake El'gygytgyn is located within the Arctic permafrost region most sedimentary transport and bioproductivity takes place during summer, characterized by superficial thawing of permafrost soils, short vegetation periods in the catchment, and algal growth (mostly diatoms, but also Botriococcus and sometimes snow algae such as Chlamidomonas) in the water body.
-From mid-autumn to mid-spring all these processes come to a standstill.
-Thus, not just the intensity of insolation but also the length of the summer appears to be important.
+From midautumn to mid-spring all these processes come to a standstill.
+Thus, not only the intensity of insolation but also the length of the summer appears to be important for the possibility of sediment transport from the catchment into the lake.
 Therefore, we used the cumulative summer insolation from May to August for tuning.
-Obtained variations in tree and shrub pollen percentage and biogenic silica (BSi) represent vegetational conditions in the (wider) area around the lake and bioproductivity within its water body, respectively.
-Sediment grain size, spectral colour, titanium (Ti) content, and Si/Ti-ratio, the latter two parameters obtained from X-ray fluorescence (XRF) scanning, reflect mostly weathering and transport processes within and from the catchment, respectively, which in turn depend on climatic conditions.
-After first age assignments using magnetic polarity stratigraphy, all these parameters together show striking similarities to global climate variability as expressed by the LR04 stack (Lisiecki and Raymo, 2005), which was therefore taken as reference curve.
-The major environmental implications of the El'gygytgyn paleoclimate record, occurrence of "super-interglacials" and the stepwise cooling of the Northern Hemisphere are discussed in Melles et al. (2012) and Brigham-Grette et al. (2013), respectively.
+Variations in tree and shrub pollen percentage and biogenic silica (BSi) represent vegetation conditions in the (wider) area around the lake and bioproductivity within its water body, respectively.
+Sediment grain size, spectral colour, titanium (Ti) content, and Si / Ti ratio, the latter two parameters obtained from X-ray fluorescence (XRF) scanning, reflect mostly weathering and transport processes within and from the catchment, respectively, which in turn depend on climatic conditions.
+After initial age assignments using magnetic polarity stratigraphy, all these parameters together show striking similarities to global climate variability as expressed by the LR04 stack (Lisiecki and Raymo, 2005), which was therefore used as reference curve.
+The major environmental implications of the El'gygytgyn palaeoclimate record, occurrence of "super-interglacials" and the stepwise cooling of the Northern Hemisphere are discussed in Melles et al. (2012) and Brigham-Grette et al. (2013), respectively.